The project

 The Saving Devon’s Native Crayfish (SDNC) project is delivering a strategic programme of breeding and rehoming these ‘at-risk’ populations of white-clawed crayfish to new safe sites in Devon, and is a priority action identified by the South West Crayfish Partnership(*) and a priority action identified through the Creedy Catchment Crayfish Conservation project action plan.
 There are wider regional crayfish strategies which link into an overarching national crayfish strategy.
 The SDNC project is an excellent example of landscape scale strategic conservation with an active national steering group.

 The Saving Devon’s Native Crayfish project is managed by the Wildwood Trust (Devon) and is funded through Natural England’s Species Recovery Programme.
-The project is also supported by South West Water and by a Devon Community Foundation grant.
+The project is also supported by South West Water and by a Devon Environment Foundation grant.

 *SWCP is a collaboration between Bristol Zoological Society, Cefas, the Environment Agency, Wildlife Trusts, Buglife, the Invertebrate Trust, water companies and independent practitioners.